 Our day four on the Camino Teresiano grew very hot as we continued to walk through the wide open countryside of the northern sub-plateau of Castillo y León, otherwise known in Spain as the Meseta!
 It was to challenge our understanding of this special route, taking us on a real pilgrimage and a true adventure.

 “The feeling remains that God is on the journey, too.” ~ St. Teresa de Jesús

 Here is our interactive Google map of this stage with the few services available placed on it.
 There is nothing between Narros del Castillo and Mancera de Abajo, not even water.
 There is a fountain south of the Duruelo churches, about halfway into this stage, but it is 1/2 kilometer off-Camino.

 As I discussed, we actually combined our day three with this stage for a total of 27.3 kilometers.
 If you stopped in Narros del Castillo, you can also extend this stage to the next town of Macotera, 7.5 kilometers from Mancera de Abajo for a total of 21.6 kilometers.
-This tactic would greatly decrease the final stage from Mancera de Abajo to Alba de Tormes, which we logged in at 31.8 kilometers.
+This tactic would greatly decrease the final stage from Mancera de Abajo to Alba de Tormes, which we logged at 31.8 kilometers.

-The other aspect to know, is that if you were doing the Northern route, the two routes separate in Mancera de Abajo, the end of this day four.
+The other aspect to know, is that if you were doing the Northern route, the two routes separate in Mancera de Abajo, the end of our day four.

 There is an elevation gain of almost 100 meters (328 feet) in the first part of the day, and in the heat, this can feel strenuous.
 The climb is followed by a descent to the Río Almar in Duruelo.
 There is a final up/down gain at the end of the day of about 40 meters (130 feet) that seemed more strenuous to us than it is, due to the open heat of the road and the final kilometers of the day.